 In a phased approach, Energy Traders Europe is working together with OpenPeppol to provide a flexible and scalable data model solution that makes the eSM standard compliant with Peppol BIS 3.0.

+Phase 1

 In Phase 1, a data analysis has been carried out, comparing eSM V3.6 and the Peppol Business Interoperability Specification (BIS) 3.0, which is Open Peppol’s current e-invoicing specification based on EN 16931.
 During this analysis, a high degree of similarity was identified, alongside a reduced number of differences.
 This analysis yielded the following results:

 Differences in cardinality: In some cases, fields exist in both eSM and Peppol, but with different cardinality, that is, Peppol defines a field as mandatory that is optional in eSM.
 For eSM default users, these fields will remain optional to avoid breaking backwards compatibility.
 For e-invoicing users, these fields will follow the Peppol cardinality.
 For details, see the CpML for eSM specification in reference document [2].